101Priyansh/Clutterbot-MoveIt2-Assignment/README.md

 `

 ## Description of scripts:
+1. **test_node101.cpp**: <br>
-1. **test_node101.cpp**: Sends Pose goal and Joint goal using custom planners and with path constraints.
-Conatins Subscriber for Pose goal and Joint Goal along with PoseToPlan and Joint Function with Custom Planner Loader and Path cnstraints. arguments: use_custom_planner,use_path_constraint.
+* Sends Pose goal and Joint goal using custom planners and with path constraints.
+* Contains Subscriber for Pose goal and Joint Goal along with PoseToPlan and Joint Function with Custom Planner Loader and Path cnstraints.
+* Arguments: use_custom_planner,use_path_constraint.

+3. **obs_planner.cpp**: <br>
-2. **obs_planner.cpp**: Plans for pose with and without obstacle and executes the shorter trajectory.
-Contains Obstacle addition and removing functions and Trajectory Processing function.
+* Plans for pose with and without obstacle and executes the shorter trajectory.
+* Contains Obstacle addition and removing functions and Trajectory Processing function.

 ## Commands: